sofiafernandezmoreno/cka-lab-environment/README.md

 You should be connected as `root@cluster1-master1`.
 You can connect to other worker nodes using root, like ssh `root@cluster1-worker1`
 If you want to destroy the environment again run `./down.sh`.
 You should destroy the environment after usage so no more resources are used!

+If you want to update kubelet and kubeadm version you have to change `install-master.sh` and `install-kube.sh`.

 ### Resources on RHEL 7.8